by Kevin Alan Brook

 Concerning the Georgian Jews to the West: "Or perhaps, as the tradition of Georgian Jews has it, they really are the descendants of the Lost Ten Tribes of Israel, or of the Khazars, a Turkic people who converted en masse to Judaism in the eighth century C.E." - John D. Klier, review of Facing West: Oriental Jews of Central Asia and the Caucasus, in The Historian (Summer 2000).
 And here's another opinion: "Il y a aussi des traces historiques de liens étroits entre les juifs géorgiens et ceux de l'empire des Khazars entre les 9ème et 11ème siècles." - Léon Alhadeff, "Les Ethnies Marginales du Judaisme", in Los Muestros No. 39 (2000).

 I have not yet been convinced of a connection between Mountain Jews and Khazarian Jews.
 It is possibly a coincidence that Khazarian Jews and Mountain Jews lived in roughly the same geographic area.
-And most of the Khazars who remained in the Caucasus after the 10th century are known to have been forced into Islam, leaving us with the more likely scenario that the Turkic groups of the North Caucasus who are Muslims, such as Karachays and Kumukhs, are partly descended from the Khazars.
+And most of the Khazars who remained in the Caucasus after the 10th century are known to have been forced into Islam, leaving us with the more likely scenario that the Turkic groups of the North Caucasus who are Muslims, especially the Karachays and Balkars, but not the Kumukhs, are partly descended from the Khazars.
 On the other hand, it is still possible, even if not proven, that some Khazar Jewish families did (as others suggest) form forts and fortresses in the North Caucasus up until the time of the Mongols, and perhaps there was a small amount of intermarriage between any surviving Khazarian Jews and the Mountain Jews living in the same country.
 I am not sure if there is any Khazar significance to the fact that some Mountain Jews have the surname Xanukaiev or Xanukiev, though Khazars also used the name Hanukkah while other Jewish communities tended not to.
 Mountain Jews also use Serah as a female name, just as the Khazars had done.
 Turkic words in the Mountain Jewish language include the words for foods, people, and animals.
 There are also many Hebrew, Aramaic, and Iranian words in the Mountain Jewish language.

 At the 6th International Conference on Ancient DNA and Associated Biomolecules (July 21-25, 2002), Dror Rosengarten of Israel announced that the majority of Mountain Jewish genetic paternal (Y chromosomal) haplotypes "were shared with other Jewish communities and were consistent with a Mediterranean origin."
 Bayazit Yunusbayev and his colleagues tested 10 Mountain Jewish men for the study "The Caucasus as an asymmetric semipermeable barrier to ancient human migrations" in Molecular Biology and Evolution (2011) and found a similar result; 3 of them were found to belong to Y-DNA haplogroup J1e*, 4 to J2a*, 1 to J2a2*, and 2 to L2.
 The J haplogroups originated in the Near East and dominated this sample of Mountain Jews.
 L2 is sometimes found among Balkarians and people from Iran.
 L haplogroups ultimately originated in South Asia.